reecetech/django-workshop/src/02-creating-a-project.md

 Once pip has finished installing Django, create a new Django project by executing:

 ```
-django-admin startproject myproject .
+django-admin startproject main .
 ```

-In the **Project** pane on the left you will see a folder called `myproject` and a file called `manage.py`.
+In the **Project** pane on the left you will see a folder called `main` and a file called `manage.py`.
 The `manage.py` is used to execute Django management commands like creating admin users and running database migrations.